vpython/glowscript/GlowScriptOffline/README.txt

     On Windows, doubleclick start.bat in the GlowScriptOffline folder.
     On Mac, open a terminal in the GlowScriptOffline folder and execute ./Mac_launch.
-    On Linux, open a terminal in the GlowScriptOffline folder and execute ./Linux_launch.
+    On Linux, open a terminal in the GlowScriptOffline folder and execute chmod 755 Linux_launch, then ./Linux_launch.
+        You only need to execute the chmod instruction before using Linux_launch for the first time.

 You will see the warning, "You are using an unsupported command-line flag: --disable-web-security.
 Stability and security will suffer."